-David Luban is a University Professor and Professor of Law and Philosophy.
-Since 2013, he has also served as Class of 1984 Distinguished Chair in Ethics at the U.S. Naval Academy’s Stockdale Center for Ethical Leadership.
+David Luban is Distinguished University Professor at Georgetown Law, with a joint appointment in Georgetown’s philosophy department.
 His research interests center on moral and legal responsibility in organizational settings, including law firms, government, and the military.
 In addition to legal ethics, he writes on international criminal law, national security, and just war theory.
-His current project is a book on the moral and legal philosophy of Hannah Arendt.

-Luban’s books include Lawyers and Justice: An Ethical Study (Princeton University Press, 1988), Legal Modernism (University of Michigan Press, 1994), and Legal Ethics and Human Dignity (Cambridge University Press, 2007).
-His most recent book, Torture, Power, and Law (Cambridge University Press, 2014), won the American Publishers Association PROSE Award for professional and scholarly excellence in philosophy.
+Luban’s most recent book is Powers of Judgment: Hannah Arendt’s Moral and Legal Philosophy (Cambridge University Press, forthcoming in 2025).
+Other books include Lawyers and Justice: An Ethical Study (Princeton University Press, 1988), Legal Modernism (University of Michigan Press, 1994), and Legal Ethics and Human Dignity (Cambridge University Press, 2007).
+His book, Torture, Power, and Law (Cambridge University Press, 2014), won the American Publishers Association PROSE Award for professional and scholarly excellence in philosophy.
 Other books include edited anthologies and casebooks on international criminal law and legal ethics.
-Along with many scholarly articles, Luban has written for The Boston Review, The New York Review of Books, and Slate; he blogs on Balkinization and Just Security.
+Along with many scholarly articles, Luban has written for major newspapers, journals of ideas, and the Just Security e-journal, of which he was a founding editor.

-Luban is on the editorial boards of Ethics & International Affairs, Legal Ethics, and the Just Security blog.
+From 2013–2025 Luban served as Distinguished Chair in Ethics at the Stockdale Center for Ethical Leadership, U.S. Naval Academy.
+He is on the editorial boards of Ethics & International Affairs, Legal Ethics, and Just Security.
 He has served on the D.C.
 Bar’s ethics committee, and chaired the AALS Sections on Professional Responsibility and on Law and Interpretation, as well as the American Philosophical Association’s Committee on Law and Philosophy.
 He has testified before both houses of Congress.

 Scholarship